casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

     --payment-amount [AMOUNT] \
     --session-path [WASM_FILE_PATH]/[File_Name].wasm
 ```
 - `NETWORK_NAME`: Use the relevant network name.
-Here we use 'casper-test'
+Here we use '*casper-test*'
 - `PATH_TO_YOUR_KEY`: Replace this with the actual path of your secret key
 - `PAYMENT_AMOUNT`: Gas amount in tokens needed for contract execution.
 If there are no adequate tokens, the deploy will not execute and return an error
 - `WASM FILE PATH`: The session-path argument should point to the location of your compiled ERC-20 WASM file

 :::note
-- If you are performing the deploy in the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
-Refer to the [note about gas price](/docs/dapp-dev-guide/deploying-contracts#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments.
+- If you are performing the deploy on the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
+Refer to the [note about gas price](/docs/dapp-dev-guide/deploying-contracts#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments

-- Also, we currently do not refund any tokens as part of a deploy.
+- Also, we currently do not refund any tokens as part of a deploy

-  Eg:- If you spend 10 CSPR for the deployment and it only cost 1 CSPR, you will not receive the extra 9 CSPR.
-Refer [computational cost and gas amounts](https://casper.network/docs/design/execution-semantics#execution-semantics-gas) for further details.
+  Eg:- If you spend 10 CSPR for the deployment and it only costs 1 CSPR, you will not receive the extra 9 CSPR.
+Refer to the [computational cost and gas amounts](https://casper.network/docs/design/execution-semantics#execution-semantics-gas) for further details
 :::

 Find the sample command below: